Gem-Precious/LITA_CUSTOMER_DATA_PROJECT/README.md

 - There was no subscription longer than 12 months
 - Basic is the highest generating revenue
 - There was no cancelation in the East region
-- The number of active subscription is higher than number of canceled subscription
+- The number of active subscriptions is higher than number of canceled subscriptions

+### Recommendations

+Based on the analysis, we recommend the following actions:

+- Focus on expanding and promoting Basic subscriptions
+- Implement a customer segmentation strategy to target high-LTV customers effectively
+-